 There are a variety of Facebook ad types, which can be selected based on your content format and, most importantly, your campaign objectives.
+These include:

 Generate brand awareness among holiday shoppers by posting an eye-catching photo, complete with an engaging caption and headline.
 You can either create your own ad from scratch or simply boost a photo you’ve already published on your Page.
 For instance, you might sponsor a glossy image from a product gallery, a festive holiday graphic, or a promotion for your seasonal sale.